Get started on your journey towards Mindfulness, one day at the time with this FREE calendar!

 Mindfulness has a long history, originating from Buddhism knowledge, where the word actually means “moment to moment awareness of present events“, but also “remembering to be aware of something“.

-Bare in mind that Buddhism started during the 5th century BCE.
+Bear in mind that Buddhism started during the 5th century BCE.
 And, if mindfulness knowledge has survived for such a long time, there must be at least a moderate amount of truth in its practices.

 Fast forward to the 20th century, when Jon Kabat-Zinn founded the Mindfulness-Based Stress Reduction (MBSR) program at the University of Massachusets that sparked the application of mindfulness ideas and practices in a more modern approach.
 This program originally entails three formal techniques: mindfulness meditation, body scanning, and simple yoga postures.
 It is based on non-judging, non-striving, acceptance, letting go, beginner’s mind, patience, trust, and non-centering.